pmsobrado/docker-ionic/README.md

 Finally, you may specify the ionic launch command:

 ```
-LAUNCH_COMMAND="ionic emulate -c --address YOUR_LOCAL_IP"
+LAUNCH_COMMAND="ionic emulate -c"
 ```

 The above example is the default command that will be launched.
-It is recommended to add the local IP to the command.

 The run command will create an Android emulator before launching it.
 You can specify its CPU and device with the following variables (the values used are the default ones):